Wilkuu-2/wilkuu.xyz/content/about.md

 I also like drawing on the side...

 # What do I do?
-Currenly, I am studying at the University of Twente, and being active as a board member there.
+Currently, I am studying at the University of Twente, and being active as a board member there.
 I finished my bachelor in Creative Technology by making a cool *Laravel* project involving maps and people making criteria sets.

 So, programming, hacking or supporting hackers and programmers is something that I do actively and would also like to do after I am done with university.
-Currently I am unemployed but I'd like to change that next year.
+Right now, I am unemployed, but I'd like to change that next year.

 I am also actively trying to learn about maintaining my own set of services for personal use and as a way to learn, so things like using Linux, Docker and other common sysadmin tools come semi-naturally by now.
 I also daily drive NixOS, although that's still a bit weird to use still.